scottbale/noted/dev-log.md

 > are not part of the default ref set that can cause a transaction to retry).
 But that’s easily
 > worked around when it’s an issue by using ensure instead of deref to add the ref to the ref set
 > even on read.

+## 12/22/20

+Just accidentally learned, in markdown mode, you can place cursor on a header row, hit `tab` and collapse/expand the document tree.
+(Was trying to alt-tab between open windows I think.)